FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 The free parameter, here the induction coefficient $\mf C_1$, takes a value of $\mf 0.19~kg\,m^{-5/2}\,s^{–1}$.

-The solution in equation {eq}`eq-dmpl-jet` only depends on gemetrical values, the heat release rate has no impact here.
+The solution in equation {eq}`eq-dmpl-jet` only depends on geometrical values, the heat release rate has no impact here.
 The solution is simple, yet there are a assumptions, which have to be satisfied.
 A few of them are:

 * the considered compartment is a single storey smoke reservoir
 * the minimum compartment height is $\mf 4.0~m$
-* the room temperature is lower than smoke gas temperature
+* the room temperature is lower than the smoke gas temperature
 * it is only valid for fires with a power of $\mf 8~kW$ to $\mf 30~kW$ with a specific heat release rate per area of $\mf 200~kW/m^2$ to $\mf 1800~kW/m^2$
 * the fire source diameter $\mf d_{fire}$ is between $\mf 0.4~m$ and $\mf 9~m$